DEalog/backoffice/README.md

 > accessible from the Backoffice Docker container and use a `.env` file for the
 > variables mentioned above.

+The following environment variables can be set:

+- `SUPER_USER_EMAIL`: The email address of the super user to create.
+- `SUPER_USER_PASSWORD`: The password for the super user to be set.

+> If these variables are not set everything will work fine just some
+> functionality will not be executed.

 ### Deployment all in one

 For now there is a command script under `rel/run.sh` running all the setup